Subspecialty Residency Training

 Our two-year program follows the successful completion of a minimum three years of internal medicine training in a program approved by the Royal College of Physicians and Surgeons of Canada.
 Funding opportunities for fellowship training beyond the PGY5 year are available for those seeking additional training in education or research.

+Halifax is a vibrant and friendly coastal city with access to the amenities, culture, and opportunities of the Maritime Provinces.
 Residents will train at the QEII Health Sciences Centre and at the IWK Health Centre.
-All clinical sites are within walking distance of each other, as well as close to the downtown core, universities, parks and the ocean.
+All clinical sites are within walking distance of the downtown core, universities, parks and the ocean.

 To qualify, you must be in your final year of, or have successfully completed, an internal medicine residency program approved by the Royal College of Physicians and Surgeons of Canada.
-Simply apply for the program through the Canadian Resident Matching Service (CaRMS).
+Applications are accepted through the Canadian Resident Matching Service (CaRMS).